MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ThrottlingPolicyAssociation.md

 ```

 ### -ThrottlingPolicy
-The ThrottlingPolicy parameter specifies the throttling policy that you want to be associated with the object specified by the Identity parameter.
+The ThrottlingPolicy parameter specifies the throttling policy that you want the object specified by the Identity parameter to be associated with.

 ```yaml
 Type: ThrottlingPolicyIdParameter